 Cincinnati, Ohio: Where the south meets the Midwest.
 It’s also the best way to describe the music of Kentucky-born Singer/Songwriter Nicholas Johnson; Southern roots meets Midwest rust belt rock.
-His EP Shady Pines Vol. 1 puts all of that on display by crafting heartbreakingly genuine songs that weave seamlessly between fuzz and twang.
+His EP Shady Pines Vol. 1 puts all of that on display by crafting heartbreakingly genuine songs that bring to mind songwriters such as Ryan Adams, Jason Isbell, or Jeff Tweedy.

 SHADY PINES VOL.1 Available Now on iTunes and Amazon Music